Get world class leadership coaching

 4. Don’t skip constructive criticism.

 96% of employees say that receiving feedback regularly is a good thing.
-So, while delivering these types of remarks can inspire some sweaty palms, it’s worth doing.
+So, while delivering these types of remarks can inspire some sweaty palms, it’s worth doing.12

 How do you do it well?
-Feedback intended to help your direct reports improve is usually best done one-on-one (instead of in a group).
-Being corrected or directed in front of everybody can be somewhat overwhelming or even embarrassing.
+Feedback intended to help direct reports improve is best done one-on-one.
+Being corrected or directed in front of the team can be overwhelming and embarrassing.

 Additionally, be specific with your feedback by offering examples.
 The more targeted and well-supported your comments are, the more helpful they’ll be.
 Avoid group language and instead deliver constructive criticism using singular pronouns.
 For example: